• Skip to primary navigation

 Ingredient Options

-Vegetables: You can change the vegetables or use more or less of certain veggies.
-Like carrots but not onions?
-Ditch the onions and add more carrots.
-My family really liked the carrot, bell pepper, and onion combo, and I also added some spinach in one of my test batches (kids weren't a huge fan of that but the adults enjoyed it).
+My family really liked the carrot, bell pepper, and onion combo, and I also added some spinach in one of my test batches (the kids weren't a huge fan of that but the adults enjoyed it).

-Yogurt vs. coconut milk: I tested the recipe with both and prefer the coconut milk, though both are really good!
-Either way, you will use 1 cup of yogurt or coconut milk.
+Either way, you will use 1 cup of yogurt or 1 cup of coconut milk.

-The video shows me using coconut milk, but you can easily use yogurt.
-To use yogurt in place of coconut milk, you will add ½ cup water to the Instant Pot.
+Yogurt version: To use yogurt in place of coconut milk, you will add ½ cup water to the Instant Pot.
 Do not add the yogurt until after it has cooked.

-After you've cooked your lamb curry, and take a spoonful of the cooked lamb curry and add to 1 cup of yogurt.
-Mix together; then stir into the lamb curry.
-Everything else is the same.
+After you've released the pressure, scoop out a spoonful of the cooked lamb curry and add to 1 cup of yogurt.
+Mix together; then stir it all into the lamb curry.

 Alternative Prep & Cooking

 Don't have an Instant Pot or pressure cooker?
-You can totally make this Lamb Curry in the slow cooker!
+You can make this Lamb Curry in the slow cooker!

 To make in your slow cooker, you have two options.

-1. throw everything in the slow cooker and cook all day -- this option is a lot easier but make sure that your lamb is completely trimmed of fat so you don't have excess grease in your finished curry
+1. throw everything in the slow cooker and cook all day -- this option is a lot easier but make sure that your lamb is completely trimmed of fat so you don't have excess grease in your finished curry.

-2. brown the meat and saute the veggies then add to the slow cooker -- this will give your dish more depth and will help the lamb render some of the fat off while cooking before adding to the slow cooker
+2. brown the meat and saute the veggies then add to the slow cooker -- this will give your dish more depth and will help the lamb render some of the fat off while cooking before adding to the slow cooker.

 How to Fix a Mistake